cheahengsoon/ChatBotPromptDialog/README.md

 2. Prompt Dialog

 # Issue
-1. Rating Dialog does not capture the Star Rating
+1. Rating Dialog does not capture the Star Rating (Done)

 # Next
 1. Carousel Dislay